ankit-rathi/ankit-rathi.github.io/_posts/2026-06-12-The-Evolution-to-The-Learning-Enterprise.md

 layout: post
 description: From Human-centric to Context and Trust-Driven Intelligence
 categories: [post]
-title: The Evolution of The Learning Enterprise
+title: The Evolution to The Learning Enterprise
 ---

 > From Human-centric to Context and Trust-Driven Intelligence